xmatters/xm-labs-xMatters-By-Phone/README.md

 4. Twilio Function __xm_group__ is initiated.
    - Prompts the user to select a target group for the notification.
+   - Configure up to 9 groups as options in the prompts.
-   - This step can be disabled and you can set default recipients in xMatters.
+   - This step can be disabled and you can set default recipients in xMatters instead.
+   - This step is disabled by setting zero groups in xm_settings.

   ```
   What group would you like to alert.
 Press 1 for xyz.
 Press 2 for jkl.
 Press 3 for mno.